benc-uk/armview-web/README.md

 # Notes & Project Structure
 The application is written in TypeScript and is a standard Node.js + Express web application.

 This app is effectively a wrapper around the VS Code extension, as such it is structured a little strangely.
-Effort has been made to use the code from the VS Code extension without any modification, and it is pulled into this repo via a Git submodule and resides in the `armview-vscode/` directory
+Effort has been made to use the code from the VS Code extension ***without any modification***, and it is pulled into this repo via a Git submodule and resides in the `armview-vscode/` directory

-Source for this app is held in `src` and `views`
+Source for this app is held in `src` and `views` folders

 ## Build Process & Assets
 When the app is built, it is TypeScript transpiled, along with the dependencies from `armview-vscode` and output is placed in `dist` directory